 Antonia is stronger than most feminized boys’ names, reflecting the pioneer spirit of Willa Cather's classic novel My Antonia.
-Antonia has recently fallen off the Top 1000, which is an excellent reason for you to use it.
+Antonia is hovering near the bottom of the US popularity list, which may be an excellent reason for you to use it.

 Antonia was borne by several prominent women in ancient Rome, including the mother of the Emperor Claudius.